 In this article:

-Art therapy brings together the realms of applied psychology and active art-making in the interest of improved mental health.
-This integrative method utilizes creative techniques to unlock and channel the untapped power of your subconscious mind.
+Art therapy brings together the realms of applied psychology and active art making to facilitate improved mental health.

 This psychotherapeutic approach rests on the notion that art is a legitimate language of expression and a medium for self-discovery, especially for those who find it difficult to process or communicate their thoughts and emotions.